Parent Bulletin 1

-Compass will continue to again be used as our primary means of communication in 2021.
+Compass will continue to again be used as our primary means of communication in 2022.
 Parents are able to login to Compass via the link to the Compass portal on the Strathmore Secondary College website.
-Help using Compass is available on the College ICT website if you are having difficulty logging on.
+There is a help page available on the ICT@Strathmore website if you are having difficulty logging on.
 Year 7 parents received their parent login in December.
-If you have misplaced the letter or are having difficulty please contact the College via email: firstname.lastname@example.org.
+If you have misplaced the letter or are having difficulty please contact the College via email: email@example.com.

 Mobile Phone Policy

-In 2020, the Education Department has asked all schools to implement a ban on mobile phone use during school hours.
-This will also take effect from day one of the 2021 school year.
+In 2020, the Department of Education has asked all schools to implement a ban on mobile phone use during school hours.
+This will also take effect from day one of the 2022 school year.